zendframework/zend-coding-standard/README.md

 discussions about spaces and alignments, where and when was said that a function needs to be imported.
 And that's where this coding standard comes in: To have internal consistency in a component and between components.

-> Note: PSR-12 is not finalized. e.g. The `!` operator and `:` placement for return values are still under  discussion.
-We will change these rules, and, when PSR-12 is finalized, adapt them.

 ## Installation

 1. Install the module via composer by running: